-- 1. In conjunction with the Dublin Program academic courses and drawing on classroom-acquired skills, students will demonstrate a knowledge and understanding of Irish culture and society.
-They will be expected to apply that knowledge and understanding to the professional context of their internship site, with its specific mission, challenges, culture, and constraints. - 2.
-In tandem with the above, students will develop a cross-cultural perspective and the ability to experience people and events through the lens of Irish culture.
-In this manner, they will build a sensitivity to and engagement with ambiguity and a diversity of philosophical approaches.
-Moreover, they will learn to reflect on their home culture, build civic-mindedness and consider what they can learn about themselves and their place in a global world. - 3.
+- 1. Hand in hand with the Dublin Program academic courses and drawing on classroom acquired skills, students will demonstrate a knowledge and understanding of Irish culture and society, and they will be expected to apply that knowledge and understanding to the professional context of their internship site with its specific mission, challenges, culture and constraints. - 2.
+In tandem with the above, students will develop a cross cultural perspective and the ability to experience people and events through the lens of Irish culture.
+In this manner they will build a sensitivity to, and engagement with, ambiguity and a diversity of philosophical approaches.
+Moreover, they will learn to reflect on their own home culture, to build civic mindedness and to consider what they can learn about themselves and their place in a global world. - 3.
 Students will gain an understanding of workplace dynamics and professional expectations.
-They will explore what they can bring to this professional environment, drawing on their resources, skills and life experiences to contribute to the workplace goals. - 4.
-In addition, they will build proficiency in a range of business and industrial skills appropriate to their internship setting.
-These will include key professional competencies: critical thinking, teamwork, professionalism, oral, digital, and written communications.
+They will explore what they can bring to this professional environment, drawing on their own resources, skills and life experiences to contribute to the workplace goals. - 4.
+Alongside that, they will build proficiency in a range of business and industrial skills appropriate to their internship setting.
+These will include key professional competencies critical thinking, teamwork, professionalism, oral, digital and written communications.
 This process will allow students to refine and clarify their personal and career goals. - 5.
 Students will analyse what makes the host organisation flourish or not.
-They will consider its place nationally and globally in its field of endeavour.
-They will identify how it operates in its community and the broader market and comment on its issues and challenges in pursuing its mission. - 6.
-Students are expected to critically reflect on their contribution to the host organisation in the context of their overall experience in Ireland.
+They will consider its place, both nationally and globally, in its field of endeavour.
+They will identify how it operates in its community and in the broader market and comment on the issues and challenges it faces in pursuit of its mission. - 6.
+Students are expected to reflect critically on their contribution to the host organisation within the context of their overall experience in Ireland.